mattbearman/AdventOfCode/README.md

 Thanks in part to the time I invested in part 1, this only took me about 20 minutes, so that was pretty cool.

+### Bonus

+I decided to add the output grid of the test scripts to the repo, although you'll probably need to set the text size very small to view it properly.

 ## Day 4

 ### Part 1 and 2